EvercityEcosystem/evercity-dapp/README.md

 Run command `yarn && yarn start` for starting webpack dev server.
 You also need to install polkadot extension for your browser for using this project

+App connects to `ws://node.tryevercity.com` address by default.
+You can specify the address via `WS_PROVIDER_URL` environment variable if you want to check your own node.

 ## Deploy

 1. Install Heroku CLI https://devcenter.heroku.com/articles/heroku-cli